NLeSC/spot/README_SQL.md

 Commandline tool to insert a dataset in the database.

-1. Read a file from local file system
+1. Import a file from local file system
 2. create Facets
   a. using scanData
-  b. by parsing a saved session
+  b.
+TODO: by parsing a saved session
-3. Export the data to CSV so that it is a valid file for postgres
+3. Validate / normalize contents using the crossfilter dataset
-4. Create database table where the columns and their types correspond to the Facets
+4. Create database table where the columns and their types correspond to the Facets.
+TODO: mapping to best SQL types
-5. Perform a COPY FROM
+5. Perform a COPY FROM and stream into the database
-6. If present, update the metadata table
+6. TODO: If present, update the metadata table

 # Client